MDockman17/TimeGAN-Implementation/README.md

-# TimeGAN-Implementation
+# TimeGAN Implementation
-An implementation of TimeGAN for 5 large market cap stocks
+We implement TimeGAN for five large market cap stocks.
+TimeGAN consists of four neural networks: an embedder network to create a lower-dimensional representation that learns relationships between features, a generator to create the synthetic data, a discriminator to identify the true and fake data, and a recovery network to map the low-dimensional representation back to the ambient space.
+The four networks